COVID-19 Bias and Discrimination

 What is Bias?

-Bias is personal, unreasoned judgment or attitude that inclines an individual to treat someone negatively because of their real or perceived protected characteristic (from the Office of Diversity, Equity, & Community Engagement).
+Bias is personal, unreasoned judgment or attitude that inclines an individual to treat someone negatively because of their real or perceived protected characteristic (from the Office for Diversity, Equity, and Community Engagement).

 What is Discrimination?

-Unlawful discrimination is the adverse treatment of an individual based on a protected characteristic, rather than individual merit (from the Office of Diversity, Equity, & Community Engagement).
+Unlawful discrimination is the adverse treatment of an individual based on a protected characteristic, rather than individual merit (from the Office for Diversity, Equity, and Community Engagement).

 Discriminatory harassment is any unwelcome conduct based on a protected characteristic where such conduct creates a hostile environment (from the Code of Student Conduct).